msandoval55/pub.repo/README.md

 InCommon: Creating CSR

 1. Login to InCommon and add a new CSR.
-Use you @tamucc.edu account.
 2. Next Select the green + button in the top right corner of the InCommon site.
 3. Next Select "Using a Certificate Signing Request" (CSR)
 a.
 Leave Organization and Department as it is.